 ATS Resume Guide for the Government & Public Sector Industry

 Government hiring uses some of the most structured and keyword-dependent ATS processes in any sector.
 Federal agencies use USAJobs with its own resume scoring system, while state and local governments often use NeoGov or similar specialized platforms.
 Resume optimization for government roles requires precise alignment with position descriptions, KSA (Knowledge, Skills, and Abilities) language, and specific credential documentation.
 This guide covers the unique ATS landscape of public sector hiring.
+New to ATS optimization?
+Start with our Ultimate ATS Guide.

 Industry Keyword Clusters